roboseb/js-final-project/README.md

     Changed some very basic functionality early today, and now everything is going well again.
 Fuck react, but when it works it's so nice.
 Gonna fry up some pork today.

+July 28th, 2022

+    Great progress yesterday, and today started off with an ok looking start button animation.
+Probably will be about a full day to style this project once it's done.

+    Today will be adding the ability to create and use the nuke, and deciding whether or not there will be a second planet.
+Theoretically, most of the framework is already there to simply add some more markers and colour a new planet, so maybe I should give it a shot.
+Two planets should be decent as a proof of concept.
+Also, I think once you get to the second planet, you need to keep comboing in that very run to not be sent back to the original planet.

 ---To-Do---